 2) If you live by yourself, you can play anyone in the same situation or one person from a household family.
-You can not change to another family member.
+You can not change to another family member or another household.

-4) Should you wish at any point to change your playing partner you must refrain from playing for 14 days, then resume as above.
+4) Should you wish at any point to change your playing partner you must refrain from playing for 14 days minimum, then resume as above.

 These are the guidelines drawn up by the Government, Scottish Squash and Sports Scotland as of 3rd November 2020.

 Scottish Squash believe that squash can be played safely during the current pandemic.
 As part of our plans to bring back the game we continue to work closely with Sportscotland to present Public Health Scotland and Scottish Government with new proposals that will enable the sport to resume as quickly as possible.
 As many in the squash community are already aware, Public Health Scotland has categorised squash as an indoor contact sport.
 Contact sport or activity is defined as “a sport or activity in which the participants necessarily come into bodily contact or as a matter of course encroach within 2m of one another”.
 Squash is therefore categorised with other indoor contact sports such as Netball, Basketball and Judo.

 The introduction of physically distanced squash would bring in a different version of squash which would more closely align with those sports categorised as indoor non-contact sports such as Badminton, Table Tennis, Indoor Tennis and Gymnastics.

 The following table outlines that which Public Health Scotland and Scottish Government have approved across all sports:

 In accordance with the next step in the process outlined by Scottish Government, we recently submitted our Version 7 of the squash guidance.
 The guidance seeks permission for the following: